 Appropriate Vaccine Usage

-This tells you the percentage of residents who were administered the pneumonia and flu vaccines.
-High vaccination rates should be standard at this point.
+This is the percentage of residents who received the pneumonia and flu vaccines.
+Higher vaccination rates should be standard at this point.

 Residents Maintain Autonomy